CoreyJeff/azure-network-protocols/README.md

 <p>
 Step 3: You are going to make another virtual machine so go back to the Virtual Machines Tab and create new.
 Under resource group change it to your (RG-Lab) group.
 Under Virtual Machine Name you can call it (VM2).
 Leave the Region as (US West 3).
 Now you will change your Image to (Ubuntu Server 20.04 LTS).
-For size minimum should be (2 vcpu 16 GiB memory)
+For size minimum should be (2 vcpu 16 GiB memory).
 Change your Authentication Type from SSH Key to Password.
 Use (labuser) as your Username and don't forget your password.
 Now (Review + Create) the VM.
 </p>
 <br />